 The HGA Award includes a certificate of accomplishment and a handwoven ribbon.
-Award winners receive further acclaim through publication in Shuttle Spindle & Dyepot, HGA’s quarterly award-winning magazine*, and an opportunity to have their work appreciated by an international readership of fiber artists, enthusiasts, and collectors.
+Award winners will have their work published in Shuttle Spindle & Dyepot, HGA’s quarterly member magazine, so it may be appreciated by our international readership of fiber artists, enthusiasts, and collectors.

 - Exhibitions or fashion shows must be juried or entries judged for awards.

 - In the case of textile conferences, the juried for acceptance requisite may be waived, provided entries are judged for awards at the conference.

 - Fashion shows may entail a runway component but must be hung for public display.

 - Mixed media shows must include an appreciable number of fiber art pieces.

 - State Fairs or Provincial exhibits must provide an Arts Gallery for the juried show.

 - Exhibit must be open to the public for a minimum of one day or be part of a textile conference.

 - The award is not available for demonstrations or contests.

 - Award requests must be made at least three months (90 days) before the date of the exhibit.

 - If no entry meets the outlined criteria, the HGA Award must be returned to the HGA office.